 - Can residents bring their own furnishings?
 What may they bring?

-- Do most of the residents at an activity seem to be participating?
+- Do most of the residents at an activity seem to join in?

 - Are snacks available?

-- Are common dining areas available or do residents eat meals in their rooms?
+- Are there group dining areas, or do residents eat meals in their rooms?

-- Is assistance available for residents who need help with eating?
+- Are there staff who can assist residents who need help with eating?